 Although travel requirements might seem confusing at the moment, for the vast majority of travellers they are actually relatively straightforward and it is just a question of completing each of the steps involved.

-We've summarised the requirements for travelling to and from Switzerland as we understand them as of 3 November 2021.
-They assume you are travelling from the UK and have not visited any other countries 14 days prior to travel.
+We've summarised the requirements for travelling to and from Switzerland as we understand them as of 29 March 2022.
+They assume you are travelling from the UK, are fully vaccinated and have not visited any other countries 14 days prior to travel.

 We have tried to be as comprehensive as possible, but we cannot account for all circumstances.
 Requirements are subject to change at any time and we do not take any responsibility for the information provided.
 You must make your own enquiries to satisfy yourself that you and your party can meet the entry requirements to match your intended travel arrangements.